smileidentity/web-client/packages/components/document-capture/README.md

 * [id-review](./id-review/src/README.md)
 * SmartCamera

-These modules are are imported when you use the `DocumentCapture` component in your projects.
+These modules are imported when you use the `DocumentCapture` component in your projects.

 ### Compatibility